Welcome to Matrix Education

 This helped me stay on track and gave me an overview of the term’s workload.

 It’s easy to fall into the trap of viewing the holidays purely as a chance to catch up on work.
-However, I quickly realised the importance of balancing study with proper downtime, as the holidays are also an opportunity to recharge and refresh.
+However, they’re just as important to recharge and refresh.

-To ensure I didn’t take my foot off the gas, I created a holiday study schedule that included focused work sessions, as well as dedicated time for rest and relaxation.
+To ensure I didn’t take my foot off the gas, I created a holiday study schedule that included focused work sessions AND dedicated time for rest.

 Preparation: